Taypo87/Buddy_Bot/README.md

 # Buddy_Bot
-Contains the for a tank like companion robot
+Contains the code for a tank like companion robot